Register your K-12 student

 This page of our registration section is for families wishing to enroll a student in grades K-12.
 If at any point you need assistance or have questions, please feel free to contact our Central Registration Office at (518) 475-6125.

-There are three ways you can register your child: online, in person or by mail.
+There are two ways you can register your child: online or in person.

 To enroll in the City School District of Albany, New York State Education Law requires that students be residents of the district and of age to attend school.
 The following documents must be submitted to demonstrate this: